Charles de Courbon de Blénac: War with Holland and England (1688–90)

 At the start of the Nine Years' War (1688–97), in November 1688 Seignelay told Blénac to attack Sint Eustatius, to the northwest of Saint Christophe, destroy the island's fort and deport all the inhabitants.

 He was to use local forces only, and to cover the costs by selling slaves.

 The minister changed his mind when he heard that several large Dutch privateers were leaving for the Antilles, and before year end he heard that privateers were pillaging some of the small and indefensible French islands.

 In March 1689 Seignelay sent the 52-gun Perle to Martinique, and after Louis XIV declared war on Spain in April 1689 he sent the frigates Mignon and Friponne to the Antilles to defend the colonies and the French traders, and to attack the Dutch privateers.

 When England declared war on France in May 1689 Seignelay placed four warships at the disposal of Blénac.

 Blénac also used buccaneers as auxiliaries, particularly during the start of the war in 1689 during attacks on Saint Kitts and Sint Eustatius.

-In the West Indies the English would not cooperate with the Dutch, their allies.
+In the West Indies the English would not cooperate with their Dutch allies.

 Blénac took advantage of this, and sent a secret expedition that captured Sint Eustatius.